It’s a cold, grey morning so I’ve decided to make a dark dessert to match — Guinness Stout Brownies.

 - 1/8 cup about confectioners’ sugar for dusting

-- Preheat the oven to 375 degrees F. Line a 9 x 13-inch baking pan with nonstick foil (Reynolds Release)
+- Preheat the oven to 375 degrees F. Line a 9 x 13-inch baking pan with nonstick foil or grease and line with parchment paper.

 - In a medium bowl, whisk together flour, cocoa powder, and salt until evenly combined.